OliverMD/track_drawer/README.md

 ## Building

 1. If any changes have been made to the `tailwind.config.js` then you'll need to generate the `public/tailwind.css` file again.
+This requires the following npm packages: `tailwindcss`, `@tailwindcss/custom-forms`.
+Then the follwoing can be run to generate the css:
 ```text
 npx tailwindcss-cli@latest build -o ./public/tailwind.css -c tailwind.config.js
 ```